johannesjo/bumcss/README.md

     /* Sub element selectors
     While these should normally be avoided, there are two exceptions:
     1. Child elements and pseudo elements that usually don't have any styling on them.
     2. Positioning of global ui elements of global ui components and default elements.
     This is fine, because they normally should not have any positioning in the first place or can be easily overwritten in the case of default styles.*/

     // pseudo elements
     &:after {}

     // normally unstyled sub elements
     span {
       font-size: 20px;
     }
     &._variant span {}
     &.isVisible span {}

     // sub ui elements which are only positioned or shown/hidden,
     // e.g. margin, position, left, top, right, bottom, display, visibility, flex icon {
         position: absolute;
         right: 10px;
     }
-    &._blue-variant .icon {}
+    &._primary-variant .icon {}
     &.isVisible .icon {}
 }
 ```